Quality Control and Inspection in Metallography

 | ASTM E3 | Standard Guide for Preparation of Metallographic Specimens | General preparation procedures |

-| ASTM E112 | Standard Test Methods for Determining Average Grain Size | Grain size measurement |
+| ASTM E112 | Standard Test Methods for Determining Average Grain Size | Grain size measurement (comparison-chart, intercept, planimetric) |

-| ASTM E407 | Standard Practice for Microetching Metals and Alloys | Etching procedures |
+| ASTM E407 | Standard Practice for Microetching Metals and Alloys | The canonical etchant reference (numeric IDs for standard etchants) |

-| ASTM E883 | Standard Guide for Reflected-Light Photomicrography | Photomicrography procedures |
+| ASTM E883 | Standard Guide for Reflected-Light Photomicrography | Photomicrography procedures, scale-bar requirements |

-| ASTM E1382 | Standard Test Methods for Determining Average Grain Size Using Semiautomatic and Automatic Image Analysis | Automated grain size measurement |
+| ASTM E1382 | Determining Average Grain Size Using Semiautomatic and Automatic Image Analysis | Automated/digital grain-size measurement |

 For a comprehensive reference to ASTM standards, see our ASTM Standards Reference.